-- 24.1 Except in those cases specifically identified in part 37 below, the Accounting Officer shall depreciate all depreciable assets on the straight-line method of depreciation over the assigned useful operating life of the asset in question (Cost less residual value divided by the useful operating life). - 24.2 On an annual basis the Asset Adjudication Committee shall with the assistance of the executive directors performing an impairment exercise to determine the fair value of assets where indication exists of possible damage or change in present value of future cash flows.
+- 24.1 Except in those cases specifically identified in part 37 below, the Accounting Officer shall depreciate all depreciable assets on the straight-line method of depreciation over the assigned useful operating life of the asset in question (Cost less residual value divided by the useful operating life). - 24.2 On an annual basis the executive directors performing an impairment exercise to determine the fair value of assets where indication exists of possible damage or change in present value of future cash flows.